fangyuxi/HYDBCache/README.md

 ## License

-HYCache is available under the MIT license.
+HYDBCache is available under the MIT license.
 See the LICENSE file for more info.